 Annie Murphy Paul is the author of “Origins” and is at work on a new book about the science of learning.

 Divergent though they are, these characterizations share a common emphasis: homework.
+It is inescapable and unavoidable.
+Although you can now find essay writing online.
+For example, if you have to write a 500 word paper, then you might benefit from the guidance online.
 The studying that middle school and high school students do after the dismissal bell rings is either an unreasonable burden or a crucial activity that needs beefing up.
 Which is it?
 Do American students have too much homework or too little?
 Neither, I’d say.
 We ought to be asking a different question altogether.
 What should matter to parents and educators is this: How effectively do children’s after-school assignments advance learning?

 The quantity of students’ homework is a lot less important than its quality.
 And evidence suggests that as of now, homework isn’t making the grade.
 Although surveys show that the amount of time our children spend on homework has risen over the last three decades, American students are mired in the middle of international academic rankings: 17th in reading, 23rd in science and 31st in math, according to results from the Program for International Student Assessment released last December.
 The amount of homework that has been given to students recently is a lot.
 That’s why it makes sense that there are sites online that provide things like essay writing help to make the students times less stressful.

 In a 2008 survey, one-third of parents polled rated the quality of their children’s homework assignments as fair or poor, and 4 in 10 said they believed that some or a great deal of homework was busywork.
 A new study, coming in the Economics of Education Review, reports that homework in science, English and history has “little to no impact” on student test scores.
 (The authors did note a positive effect for math homework.)
 Enriching children’s classroom learning requires making homework not shorter or longer, but smarter.